EricTran99/Assignment-18-Tableau/README.md

 # Citi Bike Data Analysis-Tablaeu
-This is a repository for module 18 which focus on using Tableau tool to create visualistion based on citi data.

 <h1>Key note </h1>
 The software, Tableau, is a free version, hence there are certain limitation into completing the task, though it shouldn't affect the